wp-plugins/formidable-pro-add-color-picker-field/readme.txt

 == Description ==

-This Plugin was an experiment, I needed to let users pick colors for entries intended to be displayed in a Calendar View.
+This Plugin is an experiment, I needed to let users pick colors for entries intended to be displayed in a Calendar View.
 I discovered a workaround on the [Formidable Web Site](https://formidablepro.com/adding-a-color-picker-field/) that was a few years old, so I decided to grab the current version of [jscolor](http://jscolor.com/) and put it in a plugin for easier deployment.

 Along the way I discovered a few other color picker libraries for jQuery, so when I get around to it I'll add them to the plugin to give users some different display options.